JayantBadlani/ScreenShield/README.md

 That's it!
 With just a few lines of code, you can protect your app's content and prevent it from being recorded or captured by unwanted screen capture mechanisms.

+### Note: This library is currently under development and not fully tested.
+Contribution is gladly accepted.Note: This library is currently under development and not fully tested.
+Contribution is gladly accepted.

 License
 ScreenShield is available under the MIT license.
 See the LICENSE file for more information.